 The signs of pain associated with arthritis can often be subtle and hard to pinpoint, and whilst some pets will develop an obvious limp, others (especially cats) will simply slow down, be stiffer getting up and generally rest more.
-Weight gain, inappropriate exercise (too intense or over rough terrain), slippery flooring, and colder / damp weather can all worsen the signs.
+Weight gain, inappropriate pointense or over rough terrain) slippery flooring, and exercise (too intense or over rough terrain), slippery flooring, and colder / damp weather can all worsen the signs.